Jierark/Notes/MIT Class Notes/18.0851/Lecture 2.md

 \end{bmatrix}
 $$
 That matrix, let's call it S, and the matrix  A before it seem to be related, no?
-Yeah.
-You're right.
 S is actually the matrix inverse of A. In general, these equations are equivalent:
 $A \vec{x} = \vec{b}$
 $\vec{x} = A^{-1}\vec{b}$
 Does this always work?
 Nope.
 Let's consider the following system: